Professional wrestling throws: Elevated flatliner

 In this variation the wrestler first locks the opponent in a standard flatliner lock, then sees the opponent and put their ankles on some elevated surface (usually top rope, or turnbuckle, or barricade outside of the ring), the wrestler then falls backward, driving the opponent face-first into the mat.
 Another variation of this move including the opponent standing on the apron outside of the ring, and attacking wrestler first grabs opponent and pulls them over the top rope until opponent's ankles match the ropes, the attacking wrestler then falls backward, driving the opponent face-first into the mat.
 Tommaso Ciampa used this move at NXT TakeOver: Toronto in a match against Scott Dawson.

 Gory Special swinging flatliner

 The wrestler locks a back-to-back backbreaker submission in (better known as the Gory Special) and then drops the opponent into a Swinging flatliner.
 Popularized by Brian Cage as Weapon X.

 Leaping flatliner

 A variation of the flatliner, this move see the wrestler jumping up towards the side of an opponent and grabbing their head before falling backwards onto the mat, planting the opponent face-first.
 The move has been used by various professional wrestlers like Mil Muertes (Straight to Hell), Shelton Benjamin (Paydirt), Montel Vontavious Porter (the Play of the Day/305) and R-Truth (Lil' Jimmy/the Lie Detector).

-Liv Morgan uses this move as her finisher when her opponent is standing with the support of the ring ropes which she calls the ObLIVion.
+Liv Morgan uses a seated springboard version which sees her charge towards an opponent stunned against the top rope, leaping through the top and middle rope while wrapping her arm around the opponent's chest, and uses the momentum from the middle rope to bounce backwards maintaining to hold to slam the opponent face first.
+She uses this move as a finisher called ObLIVion.